Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

 # Learning Objectives

 * understand that God sets the limits of Satan's trials
+* gain a clearer understanding of what it means to suffer
+* explain how the natural desire of the flesh can be compromised

 # Introduction

 Satan is opposed to God's people and therefore wants Christian to fall into sin.
 It is _essential_ to note that Satan is only God's instrument and can do only what God allows him to e.g. Satan has to ask God's permission about the trials he brought Job into \(Job 2, 3\).
+Spiritual warfare is the reality in the life of every born-again Christian.

 # Limits of Trials